Finding Court Records in Maine

-District Courts may have specialized divisions for certain types of cases, including Adult Drug Court, Family Treatment Drug Court, Juvenile Drug Court and/or Mental Health Treatment Court.
+District Courts may have specialized programs for certain types of cases, including Adult Drug Court, Family Treatment Drug Court, Juvenile Drug Court, and Mental Health Treatment Court.

 Maine Probate CourtsProbate Courts have general jurisdiction over the probate of wills, the administration of estates, name change petitions, guardianship proceedings, adoption cases, and other types of probate cases.

 Probate Courts share equitable jurisdiction with Superior Courts for certain types of cases involving estates, wills or trusts.

 Maine Judicial Branch Violations BureauThe Maine Judicial Branch Violations Bureau is a centralized system designed to handle traffic infractions for the entire state, and is considered part of the District Court.
 Cases that contest traffic infractions are heard by District Courts.